10 Million Kilowatt-Hours

 How will we save all of that energy?

-With the help of all the schools that host The Conservation Caper and Energy Agents.
-Every family that takes the My Energy Kit challenge and requests a FREE Energy Kit can use it to save energy at home.
+With the help of all the schools that host Kilowatt Kitchen and The E-Team.
+Every family that takes the My Energy Kit Challenge and requests a FREE Energy Kit can use it to save energy at home.

 Check out how the Energy Kit items save energy: